St. Catherine's Priory, Roskilde

 St. Catherine's Priory, Roskilde (Roskilde Kloster) was a Danish priory of Dominican friars located in Roskilde.
 It was established in 1231 and dissolved during the Reformation.
-In 1699, the private house which replaced the Priory, became the Lutheran Roskilde Adelige Jomfrukloster (now known as Roskilde Kloster), a women's collegiate foundation.
+In 1699, the private house which replaced the Priory became the Lutheran Roskilde Adelige Jomfrukloster (now known as Roskilde Kloster), a women's collegiate foundation.

 Roskilde was also the site of St. Agnes' Priory, Roskilde (Skt.
 Agnete Kloster) which was a separate convent for women of the Dominican Order.
-It was in operation from 1264 until was taken over by the crown and closed down at the time of the Danish Reformation.
+It was in operation from 1264 until it was taken over by the crown and closed down at the time of the Danish Reformation.